dph22/dph22.github.io/README.md

 ## Key Publications

+Henriques, D.P. (forthcoming) “Digital twins, ghosts, mirrors, and worlds: Learning and collaborating towards future urban visions and climate action“, abstract accepted for the session on ’Making Machine Learning Worlds’ (from the European Research Council funded-project ’Algorithmic Societies: Ethical Life in the Machine Learning Age’), at the RGS-IBG Annual International Conference, to be held at the Imperial College London and Royal Geographical Society, London, UK, August 31-September 1 2023.
+[More info](https://www.rgs.org/research/annual-international-conference/).

 Henriques, D.P. (forthcoming) “'Nuclear Power?
 No Thanks!': the Smiling Sun logo and other graphic designs in the anti-nuclear global protests since the 1970s”, presented at the 2nd Colonial & Postcolonial Landscapes Congress, Calouste Gulbenkian Foundation, Lisbon, Portugal, January 18-20, 2023.
 [More info](https://dinamiacetiul.wixsite.com/congress-archwar).

 Henriques, D.P.
 (2022) “Searching for Neon Templates in Asia and Europe”, presented at the Society for Social Studies of Science (4S) / Associación Latino Americana de Estudios Sociales (ESOCITE) 2nd Joint Meeting 2022, with the theme 'Reunion, recuperation, reconfiguration: Knowledges and technosciences for living together', in Cholula/Puebla, México, December 7-10, 2022.